-The civic engagement initiatives of The New School for Public Engagement evolve from year to year.
+The civic engagement initiatives of the Schools of Public Engagement evolve from year to year.
 Below is a list of some important ongoing projects and partnerships.

-Michele Kahane, Faculty Director; Nelesi Rodriguez, Program Manager
+Michele Kahane, Faculty Director; Elizabeth Werbe, Associate Director

 The New School Collaboratory, supported by a grant from the Rockefeller Foundation, is an action research project and university-wide community of practice designed to enhance the university’s efforts to foster meaningful, efficacious, and sustainable engagements with communities and external partners.

 The New School

 Collaboratory website, the online component of this initiative, provides a space for students, faculty, and external partner organizations to discover and learn about how we approach socially engaged learning and public scholarship at The New School; showcase diverse representations of socially engaged projects, pedagogies, approaches, research, and resources across The New School; and connect and collaborate across the university and with external stakeholders.

 Lesley Painter-Farrell, Director, MA TESOL Program; Roshii Jolly, MA TESOL Outreach Program Coordinator

 The MA TESOL Outreach Program, offered through the Master's in Teaching English to Speakers of Other Languages program, offers free English language courses to non-English speaking adult immigrants in New York City, in the communities in which they live, through a partnership with local community-based social service organizations.
 Teaching non-English speaking adults to become proficient in English enables them to enhance their opportunities for employment, to become self-sufficient and gain self-confidence, and to become active participants in the life of the city while also providing real-world experience and training to TESOL students.
 The New School's MA TESOL Outreach Program differs from other local programs in that it works with community organizations and offers classes at community partners' facilities, with an on-site language teacher to provide oversight and ensure course quality.